 Your gut manages the majority of the hormone production in your body and sends direct messages to your brain.
 When you consume sugar, you end up feeding bad bacteria in your gut that can throw the chemicals in your brain off-balance.

 Sticking with whole foods that are nutrient-dense is ideal, but if you do decide you want to get into the goodies, try one of these detoxes to reset your system and get you back on track.

-The right frame of mind at all time cannot be overemphasized.
-In that time and season of the year when the weather also gets you down along side external activities, take time out to consider these few steps:
+The right frame of mind at all times cannot be overemphasized.
+In that time and season of the year when the weather also gets you down alongside external activities, take time out to consider these few steps: